FIRST TIME ON SET (EVER)

 NO IDEA WHERE TO BEGIN!?!

-It's not like you can just go walk onto a tv/film set.
-(Unless you have family in the industry).
+It's not like you can just go walk onto a TV/film set.
+(Unless you have family or friends in the industry).

 Step ONE for us: find an acting workshop or class.
 We found a workshop to audit to see if it was something Michaela and/or Brasher would like.
 They did.